jmcooper/angular-hogwarts-tdd-kata/README.md

 ```

 ### Test 5
-How will the student know if they are really registered? **They will look at their schedule on the schedule page.**
+How will the student know if they are really registered? **They will see their courses on the schedule page.**

-**I am writing both test because the code to pass them is simple.**
+**I am writing both tests because the code to pass them is one line.**

 ``test/wizard/schedule-controller-spec.js``
 ```js